elibroftw/blog.elijahlopez.ca/content/posts/amazon-audible-is-unethical.md

 tags:
   - opinion
   - ethics
+summary: "Argues Amazon Audible's subscription practices are unethical due to a misleading cancellation process and lack of auto-cancellation for inactive users, advocating for simpler opt-outs and regulation."
 ---

 Today I realized I was being charged US$15/month for a whole year by Amazon Audible.
 The reason?
 A free trial cancellation that did not go through fully.